ThriveVerge

 When an employee is injured, they should:

-- Get help for workers’ compensation claim form
+2. Get help with workers’ compensation claim form

 The insurance carrier will investigate the claim and provide compensation if accepted (injury compensation).
 The amount of compensation depends on the injury’s severity and specific case details.
 Injuries range from minor to those requiring emergency room treatment.